Kleptine/bundle_exporter/README.md

 # FBX Bundle Addon #

-The FBX Bundle Addon is a Blender 2.79 addon that simplifies the process of batch exporting FBX files.
+The **FBX Bundle** Addon is a **Blender 2.79** addon that simplifies the process of batch exporting FBX files.
 It's easy to use: specify a folder, select your objects, press 'Export'.

-FBX files for Unity will have correct rotations and scale values assigned.
+FBX files for Unity will have correct rotations and scale values assigned as well as automatically existing materials assigned if their names match with Blender's materials per object.

-**Features**
+## Features ##

 * **Export** selected objects as FBX bundles
 * **Import** 3D files from a folder